galarioaraminaa-rgb/Finalism_Cloud_Computing/trevi-beauty/README.md

-# Glamora — Beauty & Makeup E-Commerce Platform
+# Trevi Beauty Makeup E-Commerce Platform

 A full-stack e-commerce application for makeup and beauty products, built with FastAPI, React, and PostgreSQL.
 Features a live transactional database, a separate reporting/analytics database, and an automated ETL pipeline.